Exeley Journal Of Educational Leadership Policy And Pract

 Prior publication

-Manuscripts submitted for publication should not have been published or currently submitted for publication elsewhere.
+Manuscripts submitted for publication must not have been published or currently submitted for publication elsewhere.
 It is the responsibility of authors to secure the copyright release of any copyright materials included in their manuscripts, and to provide written evidence of this to the editors.
 If accepted and published, papers become the copyright of JELPP.

 Authorship